axelvaldez/radical-companies/_posts/rfiction/the-co-owned-pastry-shop-my-favorite-store-in-town/2023-04-03-E02-the-co-owned-pastry-shop-my-favorite-store-in-town.markdown

  <p class="_speakerc">I think I understand the mechanics.
 Still, it sounds a bit complicated.</p>
  <p class="_speakerb">It is different, but really not that complicated.
 National currencies are more complicated, except the complication is hidden to &ldquo;little people&rdquo; like you and me.</p>
  <p class="_speakerc">That might be true, but I would like to hear more.</p>
- <p>I noticed that the man&rsquo;s eyes were defocuse.
+ <p>I noticed that the man was looking into the distance, so to speak.
 He must have been thinking intensely.</p>

 <h1>More Complications</h1>
  <p class="_speaker"> owner.
 In this case, the dividends get distributed among all co-owners according to the <span class="_paradigm">RAD</span>s each has.</p>